brisaAbrasadora/angular-assbook/README.md

 # Marks

 ## Compulsory part
-&emsp;• Registration and login, including Google and Facebook login (2 points)<br/>
+&emsp;🖤 • Registration and login, including Google and Facebook login (2 points)<br/>
-&emsp;• Showing posts, including the option to show only posts that a user has created `'/posts?creator=24'` (1,5 points)<br/>
+&emsp;🖤 • Showing posts, including the option to show only posts that a user has created `'/posts?creator=24'` (1,5 points)<br/>
-&emsp;• Post cards are correct, updates the number of likes and have the delete and edit buttons when necessary, and work ok (0,5 points).<br/>
+&emsp;🖤 • Post cards are correct, updates the number of likes and have the delete and edit buttons when necessary, and work ok (0,5 points).<br/>
-&emsp;• Post details, including comments (1,5 points)<br/>
+&emsp;🖤• Post details, including comments (1,5 points)<br/>
-&emsp;• Creating / updating an post (1,5 points)<br/>
+&emsp;🖤 • Creating / updating an post (1,5 points)<br/>
-&emsp;• Show and edit profile ( 2 points)<br/>
+&emsp;🖤 • Show and edit profile ( 2 points)<br/>
-&emsp;• Code, structure, good programming practices, reusing components (post-card, post-form, …).
+&emsp;🖤 • Code, structure, good programming practices, reusing components (post-card, post-form, …).
 Routes, interceptors, resolvers and guards work ok (1 point)<br/>

 ## Optional
 This parts add extra points.
 Only valid when the base mark is at least 7.<br/>